How do police get a search warrant?

 The Fourth Amendment to the U.S. Constitution prohibits the government from conducting unreasonable searches and seizures without a warrant, based on probable cause, signed by a judge.
 Meaning, the government cannot just search your home or property on a whim or hunch.

 For the judge to approve the search warrant the requesting police officer must state under oath his or her belief that specific evidence of a crime will be located in a specific place.
 Probable cause may be established, for example, based on information passed on by a concerned citizen or a confidential informant.
 It may contain information the police learned during an undercover “sting” operations.
-Police may also reference their training and experience as well as a suspect’s criminal past if relevant to the determination of probable cause.
+Police may also reference their training and experience, as well as a suspect’s criminal past, is relevant to the determination of the probable cause.